palsurani26/Job-Portal/README.md

 ---

 ## 📋 Overview
-**Teamwork** is an AI-based web platform that simplifies the process of finding and managing internships for students.
+**Job Portal** is an web platform that simplifies the process of finding and managing internships for students.
 It connects students, mentors, and organizations through a centralized portal where users can register, upload CVs, view internship listings, and apply directly.
 The system intelligently recommends the best internship matches based on user skills, interests, and qualifications.